diriano/TCDB_HMM/README_GenerateHMMs.md

   cat *select*|grep -v Model|grep -v NotOK|wc -l #Results in 1636 families

+ Adding the GA line to the hmm file for the families with well defined GA:

+  ../../TCDB_HMM/scripts/addGA2HMMs.pl -g all.selGA.tbl #From within the fasta/seeds folder

+ That will generate the *.mod.hmm files, which can be concatenated for later use.

+  mkdir ../../HMMs
+  cat *mod.hmm > ../../HMMs/TCDB_HMMs.hmm #From within the fasta/seeds folder

-6. We try further with these families with not definbed GA.
+6. We try further with the families with not defined GA.
 We will cluster at 90% identity and for each cluster we run the whole process again.

   ../scripts/clusterSequences.pl -g all.selGA.tbl -i 0.9 #From within the fasta/seeds folder